parkgayoung/koreapaleolithicmobilityoccupation/README.md

 This repository contains the data and code for our paper.
 Our paper is online here:

-> Park, G., B. Marwick, (2022). *How did the introduction of stemmed points affect mobility and site occupation during the late Pleistocene in Korea?*.
+> G. Park, B. Marwick, (2022). *How did the introduction of stemmed points affect mobility and site occupation during the late Pleistocene in Korea?*.
 > Quaternary Science Reviews 277
 > <https://doi.org/10.1016/j.quascirev.2021.107312>